wiber/silver-bullet/README.md

 Next install missing npm modules like react, react-dom, react-selectize.
 FIXME.

-Then load the chrome extension.
+Then load the extension tests/chromeextension into chrome.

 #### Todos

 - [ ] one-liner installs dependencies.
 Does this work for you?
+- [ ] avoid premature optimization
+- [ ] 20 most recent tabs by time
+- [ ] 20 most recent connections by time
+- [ ] weights are facebook faces in movement
+- [ ]
 - [x] chrome addon scaffolds your attention
     - [x] newtab opens app in iframe with last page you were on in queryparam
 - [ ] functional db structure for create and show documents
 - [ ] see all my bookmarks visualized
-  - [ ] as steps out of the past
+  - [ ] as steps out of the past.
   - [ ] as a map
+- [ ] See others weigh in on this in real time.

 #### Aims
 - [x] Fast Prototyping